Pokémon: Lucario and the Mystery of Mew: Plot

 In the distant past, a war is about to break out between Pokémon outside the Tree of Beginning.
 The Pokémon Lucario informs his master, the Aura Guardian Sir Aaron, of the danger, however to his shock, Aaron seemingly betrays him as he proceeds to leave, sealing Lucario away in his staff.
 After the staff is given to the Queen of Cameron Palace by a Pidgeot, she witnesses the Tree of Beginning start to shine brightly, which also stops the impending conflict of the war.

-Hundreds of years later, Ash Ketchum and his friends arrive at Cameron Palace where a festival is being held to celebrate Sir Aaron.
+Over a thousand years later, Ash Ketchum and his friends arrive at Cameron Palace where a festival is being held to celebrate Sir Aaron.
 At the festival, Ash, coincidentally wearing a re-creation of Aaron's outfit, competes in a tournament at Cameron Palace and wins, to become the "Aura Guardian" for that year.
 As part of the celebration, Ash is granted Aaron's staff, where his "Aura", which resembles that of Sir Aaron, ends up inadvertently releasing Lucario from his capture.
 After adjusting to this situation, he informs everyone of Aaron's betrayal.

 Elsewhere, Pikachu and the Pokémon are playing with a Mew that likes to hang out around the palace, when they are chased by a pair of Weavile, sent by an adventurer named Kidd attempting to put a tracker on Mew.
 After Pikachu protects Mew, he teleports him (and Team Rocket's Meowth) away.
 Ash and the group soon learn about the events and that Mew has taken them to the Tree of Beginning where it resides.
 Kidd agrees to help them, and they seek Lucario's assistance as a guide, who reluctantly accepts.
-During the journey, Lucario voices his disgust at humans, being recalled of his time being trained by Aaron through "time flowers" that exist in the area which show the past, leading to a physical confrontation with Ash.
-Max ends up giving Lucario a chocolate bar, which he likes and it helps toward him trusting humans, and eventually, Ash earns Lucario's trust by apologizing for his hurtful words as they enter the Tree of Beginning.
-They are attacked by Regirock, Regice, and Registeel, the tree's guardians who recognize them as a threat.
+During the journey, Lucario voices his disgust at humans, leading to a physical confrontation with Ash.
+Max ends up giving Lucario a chocolate bar, which he likes and it helps toward him trusting humans.
+Along the way, they encounter "time flowers" that exist in the area and have the ability to show visions of the past.
+One of these show the battle and Aarons betrayal.
+Ash eventually earns Lucario's trust by apologizing for his hurtful words.
+As they enter the Tree of Beginning, they are attacked by Regirock, Regice, and Registeel, the tree's guardians who recognize them as a threat.